codefellows-javascript-401d17/28-redux-middleware/README.md

 ## Learning Objectives
 * students will be able to create and implement custom middleware for redux
-* students will be able to add and implement third party middleware for redux

 ## Requirements
 #### Configuration